fusion-energy/neutronics-workshop/tasks/task_01_cross_sections/README.md

-## Task 1 - Cross section plotting
+## Task 1 - Cross sections

-Please allow 25 minutes for this task.
+Please allow 30 minutes for this task.

 Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/2).